ShinyLeee/meteor-album-app/README.md

+## Gallery Plus

-## Photo Web App Based on Meteor and React.
+Photo Web App Based on Meteor and React